TedTschopp/tschopp.net/_posts/2005-04-15-whats_playing_o.md

 categories:
   - Web
 ---
-Ever wonder what&#8217;s playing on KROQ?&nbsp; Well, here is your chance to get an XML feed that has it all.
+Ever wonder what's playing on KROQ?&nbsp; Well, here is your chance to get an XML feed that has it all.

 <http://tmex.spun.com/tmexhistory.jsp?CampaignID=1253273&Events=10&EndTime=20050415-0930>